I start in on Jan of the Jungle, a few words about feral jungle

 There is actually a small indirect suggestion that this

 is the case.
 The Latin American tramp steamer that grabs Jan

 and Chicma, want to exhibit them as ‘ape-man and ape’, suggesting that

 they're aware of and trading on Tarzan's legend.
 If Tarzan

 or something like him didn't exist in Jan's world, would they have thought

 But hey, I'm getting off topic, aren't I?

-Alternately, Temukan might have been founded by the early Asian oriental
+Alternately, Temukan might have been founded by the early

-as to how they managed to get out there.
+its pretty mysterious as to how they managed to get out there.

-One oddity of Temukan is that it appears that they may speak the same
+One oddity of Temukan is that it appears that they may

-the two speak the same language.
+Unless the two speak the same language.